 - 1. Use a temperature probe and verify that the engine is not overheating. - 2.
 Disconnect the tan temperature wire from the pack and retest.
 If the engine now performs properly, test and replace the defective temperature switch. - 3.
 Disconnect the VRO sensor from the engine harness and retest.
 If the engine performs correctly, replace the VRO or sensor. - 4.
-Make sure the tan temperature switch wire is not located next to a spark plug wire. - 5.
+Make sure the tan temperature switch wire is not located next to a spark plug wire, as RF can trip slow without the warning horn sounding. - 5.
 Check the diode in the engine harness's Tan wire between the Tan wire to the Temperature switch and the Tan wire to the remote oil tank.
 If shorted, replace with a 3 amp, 800V (or higher).